Fellowship applications are now closed. All applicants will be notified via email by July 7, 2019.

 • Fellows must be in between the ages of 14 and 22, and have not yet published a full-length book (with the exception of self-publishing), shown in a major gallery (with the exception of student-only exhibits), or signed a contract with a record label.

-• Fellows may only participate in one discipline.
+• Fellows may only participate in one discipline, but may apply for as many as they would like.

 • Fellows must be available to collaborate in the July 15 - August 15 time period over the Internet.